 - 2.1.5 We reserve the right to vary the credit limit duration, interest charge and the minimum payment.
 We may do this if for example our costs, including the costs of borrowing, increase.
 Should this be necessary we will give you at least 28 days notice.

 - 2.1.6 To calculate your approximate repayment, simply divide the cash price of any item by 25, e.g. goods costing £75 could be paid for in 25 instalments of £3 plus service charges.
 If you repay more than the minimum payment the service charge will be reduced accordingly (written quotations are available on request).

 3.1 Afibel is committed to delivering the highest possible standards of service.
 If you have a complaint relating to the operation of your Afibel personal account please do so by contacting us by any of the following methods:

-- by going to our website www.afibel.com and using the “Send us an e-mail” link
+- Visit our website www.afibel.com and using the “Send us an e-mail” link

-- by contacting us at the address as detailed in section 4.2.
+- Contact us at the address as detailed in section 4.5.

 - We will ensure that your issue is dealt with in line with our credit complaints policy.

 3.2 We will: